apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 ### Preconditions

 Let me start by discussing the most basic approach (in my opinion), at least in terms of implementation.
-Instead of passing the raw updates between replicas, we could choose to always send the fully updated document instead.
+Instead of passing raw updates between replicas, we could choose to always send the fully updated document instead.
 This doesn't fix the problem immediately, because *A* could end up with 43 and pass that to *B*, while, in contrast, *B* applies *84* and passes it to *A*.
 The replicas would just confuse one another and get out of sync.
 What we need is more coordination between them.